 About Our School

-Our school of 1,143 students is divided into four Houses with sixth, seventh and eighth grade teams of students and teachers in each House.
+Our school of 1,120 students is divided into four Houses with sixth, seventh, and eighth-grade teams of students and teachers in each House.
 A unique feature of our House system is that each House is run by a House Counselor who meets weekly with each team.
 Over three years, the House Counselors form close relationships with students and parents in their Houses.
 Likewise, students form a strong affiliation with their House and with their teams of teachers.
 At the same time, they also have opportunities to develop and maintain relationships with students in other Houses.

 Please contact us about any aspects of our program that may interest you.